tokyohandsome/Speech-plus-Subtitles-Player/README.md

 Known issues/limitations:
 - Move or resize of window is laggy when the number of subtitles (=buttons) is big.
-- Built app by `flet build macos` crashes as Numpy cannot be included with the current Flet version.
+- Built app by `flet build macos --include-packages flet_audio` crashes as Numpy cannot be included with the current Flet version.
 Comment `import numpy` to build but auto scroll/slider won't work.
 - Sometimes Open/Export dialogs freezes and you have to quit the app.
 Save frequently.
 - Supported MP3 sample rate by macOS is 44.1KHz.
 - Add audio file extension to the `pick_speech_file` method if it's grayed out.